martgil/webext-docs/menus.rst

 .. api-section-annotation-hack::

 The different contexts a menu can appear in.
 Specifying :value:`all` is equivalent to the combination of all other contexts excluding :value:`tab` and :value:`tools_menu`.
-More information about each context can be found in the <a href='https://developer.thunderbird.net/add-ons/mailextensions/supported-ui-elements#menu-items'>Supported UI Elements</a> article on developer.thunderbird.net.
+More information about each context can be found in the `Supported UI Elements <https://developer.thunderbird.net/add-ons/mailextensions/supported-ui-elements#menu-items>`__ article on developer.thunderbird.net.

 .. api-header::
    :label: `string`